Ralpina/fungalOTUpipeline/README.md

 ### Sequence files naming convention
 As the sequence files I inherited (almost 100K!) were not named consistently, I had to explore ways to make their analysis consistent.
 The code was then built based on the assumption that sequence file names followed the conventions below:
   - Each DNA template is indicated by a non-overlapping and unique code (i.e. a unique code MUST NOT be contained in another unique code).
-Unique code will become the most important identifier of your samples.
-In my case, for example, "E05.ab1" is not a valid file name, as "E05" is a plate well name contained in other unique codes, e.g. "ITS1F_SV13S1E05.ab1" and many others;
+In my case, for instance, "E05.ab1" is not a valid file name, as "E05" is a plate well name contained in other unique codes, e.g. "ITS1F_SV13S1E05.ab1" and many others.
+Unique code will become the most important identifier of your samples;
   - The primer name must be included at the beginning of the sequence name, always followed by an underscore, as in ITS4_SV23B2A01.ab1;
   - Here we assume that two primers have been used: ITS1F for the forward sequences and ITS4 for the reverse sequences.
 (Whose names must be capitalised); parts of the pipeline must be changed accordingly if other primers have been used.
   - In case your unique codes are very long, avoid additional underscores within the rest of the sequence file name (there's a way to circumvent the issue of additional underscores down in the pipeline, but it's better to avoid them in the first place).
   - Avoid dots within the rest of the sequence file name (there's a way to circumvent the issue of dots down in the pipeline, but it's better to avoid them in the first place);
-  - If replicates exist (i.e. sequences representing the same DNA template), add a character to distinguish them after the primer name and before the underscore and do not change the unique code.
+  - If replicates exist (i.e. sequences representing the same DNA template and sequenced using the same primer), add a character to distinguish them after the primer name and before the underscore and do not change the unique code.
 For example, "ITS4a_UNIQUECODE.ab1", "ITS4b_UNIQUECODE.ab1", "ITS4c_UNIQUECODE.ab1".
   - Make sure the "ab1" extension is NOT capitalised.

 Following the conventions above, sequence file names will be: